-- To achieve the JP general objective, four products had originally been defined: - 1.
-Support for the national and subnational implementation of the National Early Childhood Strategy (ENPI); - 2.
-Development of innovative instruments for a comprehensive care strategy, based on the coordination and integration of public policies for early childhood;
+To achieve the JP general objective, four products had originally been defined:

+1. Support for the national and subnational implementation of the National Early Childhood Strategy (ENPI);

+2. Development of innovative instruments for a comprehensive care strategy, based on the coordination and integration of public policies for early childhood;

-- 3. Design and implementation of a strategy aimed at estimating the demand of employment for early childhood caregivers and improving the working conditions of workers in the care sector; - 4.
-Follow-up, monitoring and evaluation, using big data and other analytical tools. - In response to the COVID-19 pandemic, a fifth product was added, aimed to support the national and subnational policy response on the care system for early childhood. - Throughout the two years, the initially programmed activities were disaggregated into more specific ones and were adapted to respond to the changing political-institutional, socioeconomic, and epidemiological situation.
-Framed in the five products, 52 activities were developed, 46 of which have already been completed, in a timely manner, while the remaining 6 are in their final stage.
-By the end of the program implementation period, 100% of the activities will have been executed as planned.
+3. Design and implementation of a strategy aimed at estimating the demand of employment for early childhood caregivers and improving the working conditions of workers in the care sector;

+4. Follow-up, monitoring and evaluation, using big data and other analytical tools.

+- In response to the COVID-19 pandemic, a fifth product was added, aimed to support the national and subnational policy response on the care system for early childhood. - Throughout the two years, the initially programmed activities were disaggregated into more specific ones and were adapted to respond to the changing political-institutional, socioeconomic, and epidemiological situation.
+Framed in the five products, 52 activities were carried out, meaning 100% percent of the planned activities were implemented.